 WHEREAS an estimated 8 million tons of plastics are carried into oceans annually; by 2050 there could be more plastic than fish.
 Plastic beverage containers are among the most common items found in beach cleanups.
-One half of Starbucks drinks are now cold drinks, most served in plastic cups, with no reported recycled content.
+One-half of Starbucks drinks are now cold drinks, most served in plastic cups, with no reported recycled content.
 Plastics degrade in water to small particles that animals mistake for food; plastic pollution impacts 260 species, causing fatalities from ingestion, entanglement, suffocation, and drowning.
-UN Undersecretary-General Erik Solheim calls the issue “an ocean Armageddon.”
+Former UN Undersecretary-General Erik Solheim called the issue “an ocean Armageddon.”

 As Starbucks and peers have fostered a wasteful “to go” disposable coffee cup culture, plastic pollution of land and water has become an urgent environmental issue.
 Starbucks aspires to reduce the environmental impact from its packaging; however, it has failed to achieve several signature goals, such as cup recycling and serving a quarter of beverages in reusable cups in all operated U.S. and Canada stores.
 Explosive business growth in China suggests the company’s waste footprint may be expanding instead of shrinking.

 The company failed to attain greatly reduced goals regarding reusable containers, a key step toward reducing environmental impact.
 Starbucks rescinded a 2008 goal to deliver 25% of beverages in reusables by 2015, then failed to meet a reduced goal of 5%.
-Estimates of beverages served in reusable cups actually fell from 1.6% in 2015 to 1.4% in 2016.
-The company did not report a figure in 2017 for reusable cup usage or the number of stores recycling cups, raising questions about the status of these signature initiatives.
+Estimates of beverages served in reusable cups fell from 1.6% in 2015 to 1.3% in 2018.
+Starbucks replaced clear reporting on the number of stores recycling cups with a vague goal to double recyclability of cups, raising questions about the status of these signature initiatives.